yuchenyang83/Data_and_Code_tLME_dropout/README.md

 	(1) the subfolder 'simulation', in this folder contains '.R' file code for simulation studies that can fit the LME and tLME models with non-ignorable dropout consisting of different missing mechanisms;
 	(2) the subfolder 'fixed_alpha', in this folder contains '.R' file code for sensitivity analysis;
-	(3) 'tLMMmissingSEM.R' main script for fitting the tLME model with non-ignorable dropout;
+	(3) 'tLMMmissingSEM_AIDS.R' main script for fitting the tLME model with non-ignorable dropout;
-	(4) 'LMMmissingSEM.R' main script for fitting the LME model with non-ignorable dropout;
+	(4) 'LMMmissingSEM_AIDS.R' main script for fitting the LME model with non-ignorable dropout;
 	(5) 'computer.pvi.R' calculate the probability of dropout for each subject at each time point;
 	(6) 'multiplot.R'  main script for combining multiple plots by ggplot2 package;
 	(7) 'analyze_realdata_AIDSR.R' that can assist in fitting the LME and tLME models with non-ignorable dropout.